EC-Release/sdk/userguide.md

 When you make an API call, it passes through your organization’s proxy, which in turn passes through the secure protocol (https).

-However, if you are dealing with a database that doesn’t connect with https, then you need something on Transmission Control Protocol (TCP) level access.
+However, if you are dealing with a database that doesn’t connect with https, then you need something at Transmission Control Protocol (TCP) level access.

 You need to create a firewall between the Virtual Private Cloud (VPC) and the database, and through the firewall we can connect to the database.
 So, this is one of the approaches to overcome the problem of connectivity between discrete networks.